 Health insurance licensure will allow you to write health insurance products offered within your state.
 With a health insurance license, you are recognized as qualified to explain, sell, and write health insurance products.

-Do I Have To Get Both Licenses?
+Do I Have to Get Both Licenses?

-You can get your health insurance license independently of your life insurance license, and vise versa.
+You can get your health insurance license independently of your life insurance license, and vice versa.
 Most new agents elect to get them at the same time based on their opportunity to write both lines of business for the same client.

 States can also group life and health lines together into a single pre-license course and exam.
 It is recommended to check with the particulars of your state to confirm what securing each license permits you to sell.